carbonplan/sai-downscaling/docs/cli-usage.md

 ### Resumability

-If you interrupt a run and restart with the same config:
+if you interrupt a run and restart with the same config:

 ```bash
 # Start run